 Michael CulverThe actor Michael Culver is the strongest British player on this page.
 He holds the rank of 1-dan.

-He is shown here in the role of Captain Needa.
+He is shown here in the role of Captain Needa in "The Empire Strikes Back".
 Lorth Needa was captain of the star destroyer Avenger in the Battle of Hoth, and was killed after apologising to Darth Vader for allowing Han Solo's Millennium Falcon to (as he thought) escape.
 Once, in a period flying drama, he had to read a magazine and selected a copy of "Go Review".

 American born actor Paul Giamatti (1967-) is noted as a Go player.
 He has appeared in films "Planet of the Apes", "Man on the Moon", "American Splendor" and "Sideways", among many others.
 He was interviewed on UK's "Richard and Judy Show" in August 2006, but did not mention Go.

-Robin WilliamsRobin Williams, the American comedy actor, is known to be a big player of games, including computer and role-playing games, and is known to have bought a Go board and stones.
+Robin WilliamsRobin Williams, the late great American comedy actor, was known as being a big player of games, including computer and role-playing games, and is known to have bought a Go board and stones.

 Several actors have been made to play Go as part of their television or film appearances.
 The most famous of these are Russell Crowe, Dick van Dyke, Mark Margolis and Lucy Liu.
 It is not known if any of the actors involved actually took to playing Go.
 American actress Olivier Wilde recommended to her director that Go featured in her 2010 movie "Tron: Legacy", as something computers could not do.
 Don Cheadle is another actor reported to be a Go player.
 Producer Michael Loceff is reported as 10 kyu and was responsible for Go appearing in the third series of "24".